Maximal symplectic torus actions: Main results

-The classification of almost isotropy-maximal symplectic torus actions is given by the following two theorems, which follow directly from Proposition \ref{maximal_is_coisotropic_theorem}, Lemma \ref{which_coisotropic_are_maximal_lemma}, and the classification theorem of symplectic torus actions with coisotropic principal orbits (\cite[Theorems 9.4 and 9.6]{duistermaat_pelayo}). \begin{theorem} Let $(M, \omega)$ and $(M', \omega')$ be symplectic manifolds, equipped with almost isotropy-maximal symplectic torus actions.
-Then they are equivariantly symplectomorphic if and only if their six invariants agree. \end{theorem} \begin{theorem} For every choice of values for the six invariants, such that $\dim \mathfrak{t}_h \ge \dim\ker(\sigma) - 1$, there exists a symplectic manifold equipped with an almost isotropy-maximal symplectic torus action, having these values of invariants. \end{theorem} Together, Theorems \ref{almost_uniqueness_theorem} and \ref{almost_existence_theorem} give a full classification of almost isotropy-maximal symplectic torus actions up to equivariant symplectomorphism. \begin{remark} In fact, we only need five of the invariants.
-The fifth invariant is always trivial for almost isotropy-maximal actions, as can be seen by the proofs of Theorem \ref{maximal_uniqueness_theorem} and Corollary \ref{problem_corollary}.
-See \cite{duistermaat_pelayo} or Section \ref{proofs_of_class_section} for the definition of the fifth invariant $c:N \times N \rightarrow \ker(\sigma)$. \end{remark}

-For the special case of isotropy-maximal actions, we describe the classification in a simpler form.
-We show that only the bilinear form $\sigma$ and the Delzant polytope $\Delta$ are needed for determining whether two isotropy-maximal symplectic torus actions are equivariantly symplectomorphic. \begin{theorem} Let $(M, \omega)$ and $(M', \omega')$ be symplectic manifolds, equipped with isotropy-maximal symplectic torus actions.
-Then they are equivariantly symplectomorphic if and only if their bilinear forms $\sigma$ and $\sigma'$ and their Delzant polytopes $\Delta$ and $\Delta'$ are the same. \end{theorem} Furthermore, we give a simple construction for isotropy-maximal symplectic torus actions as products of symplectic toric manifolds and tori. \begin{theorem} Let $T$ be a torus with Lie algebra $\mathfrak{t}$, let $T_h$ be a subtorus with Lie subalgebra $\mathfrak{t}_h$, and let $\sigma$ be an antisymmetric bilinear form on $\mathfrak{t}$ that satisfies $\ker(\sigma) = \mathfrak{t}_h$.
-Moreover, let $\Delta$ be a Delzant polytope with center of mass at the origin.
+In the special case of isotropy-maximal actions, the classification takes a particularly simple form.
+To be precise, in this case we prove that the values of the six Duistermaat-Pelayo invariants are determined only by the first invariant $\sigma$ and the third invariant $\Delta$.
+Therefore, $\sigma$ and $\Delta$ alone determine whether two isotropy-maximal symplectic torus actions are equivariantly symplectomorphic. \begin{theorem} Let $(M, \omega)$ and $(M', \omega')$ be symplectic manifolds, equipped with isotropy-maximal symplectic torus actions.
+Then they are equivariantly symplectomorphic if and only if their bilinear forms $\sigma$ and $\sigma'$ and their Delzant polytopes $\Delta$ and $\Delta'$ are the same. \end{theorem} Furthermore, we give a simple construction for isotropy-maximal symplectic torus actions as products of symplectic toric manifolds and tori.